 Even though most of us print less than we used to, printing can still be one of the more issue-prone day-to-day computer activities.

-A common IT support request is, “I’ve tried to print a document several times, but nothing is coming out of the printer.”
+A typical IT support request is, “I’ve tried to print a document several times, but nothing is coming out of the printer.”

 Printers can have paper jams.
 All printers run out of paper at some point.
-Printers sometimes lose their network connection, whether the connection is wireless or wired.
+Printers sometimes lose their network connection, whether wireless or wired.

 Sometimes, a Windows or macOS printer driver needs to be reinstalled.